 Skip to content

-Hightly Pathogenic Avian Influenza (HPAI) is currently present in Eugene.
+Highly Pathogenic Avian Influenza (HPAI) is confirmed present here in Eugene as of October 2024.

 I found an animal!
 Does it need help?